cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ```
 &nbsp;

+# Exploring a Dataset
 To get a better sense of what we're working with, let's take a look at the attributes of `digits`.
 If we add the following line to our code, we can see that the digits dataset has 5 attributes - `DESCR`, `data`, `images`, `target`, and `target_names`.
 ```
 print(dir(digits))
 ```
 &nbsp;

-If we want to know even more about the dataset, we can add
+If we want to know even more about the dataset, we can print the description of `digits`.
 ```
 print(digits.DESCR)
 ```
-which prints out the description of the dataset.
-&nbsp;
 &nbsp;

 For thoroughness, we can print the shape of the dataset with